-- The WP's objectives should be clearly linked with the intended and quantified impact. - EIT Core KPIs per WP should be specified here (i.e. [EITHE01.1] Target value (2023-2025) = 25; [EITHE02] Target value (2023-2025) = 4).
-Each project/activity in the WP need to target at least a EIT Core KPI. - FS Mechanisms and co-funding applied at WP level on Business Creation and objectives related to revenues and financial assets generated.
+- The WP's objectives should be clearly linked with the intended and quantified impact. - Please clearly describe link to strategic objectives and targets of the KIC in education as presented in the KIC Strategic Agenda as well as link to the EIT strategic priorities in education (as defined in the EIT SIA 2021-2027) - Please describe the link to the EIT Label model EIT Label Framework and other relevant documents.
+Provide (as a mandatory deliverable) KIC specific EIT labelling strategy, describing contribution and link of the WP to particular EIT Label elements (at Masters, Doctoral level, Fellowship, professional non-degree education); Please include as deliverable also annual brief report in case of the EIT Label programme (as required in the EIT Label Handbook) - EIT Core KPIs per WP should be specified here (i.e. [EITHE01.1] Target value (2024-2025) = 25; [EITHE02] Target value (2024-2025) = 4).
+Each project/activity in the WP in education need to target at least one EIT Core KPI. - FS Mechanisms and co-funding applied at WP level and objectives related to revenues generated.